jimmy706/junedang-blog-pages/docs/objectassign-in-typescript-an-introduction-to-converting-classes-180k.md

+# Object.assign in TypeScript: An Introduction to Converting Classes

 ## Situation
 Imagine that you are working on calling an API to receive a list of Person.
 Each Person has their first name, last name and title.
 Knowing the model received from the backend, you create a model in the frontend side to catch the value received like:
 ```